 However, this was really about the fact that I didn’t want to put forth the energy to deal with it and was clearly trying to make it my husband’s problem instead.
 The fact is, I just didn’t want to think about one more thing.

 This exchange probably sounds familiar.
 In fact, I can’t count how many times when I have said, “Ask dad,” my kids will say, “I did.
 He said to ask you,” and I have the audacity to be annoyed that he was beating me to the punch.
-Plus, he’s way better at being avoidant then I am, largely due to my impatience for unresolved concerns, so he can usually win at that game.
+Plus, he’s way better at avoidance than I am, largely due to my impatience for unresolved concerns, so he can usually win at that game.

 I have to admit that I know better.
 This is not the stuff you learn in parenting classes, folks.
-I have researched many, many parenting programs, and I can’t ever remember reading anywhere, “When your child asks your permission for something, immediately tell them to ask the other parent.”
+I have researched many, many parenting programs.
+I had to write my own parenting program to graduate with my bachelor’s degree and I don’t remember including, “When your child asks your permission for something, immediately tell them to ask the other parent.”

 If I were following my own parenting advice, I would say something mature and intelligent like, “This sounds really important to you.
 Let me discuss this with your father, and when we have made a unified decision, I will let you know, and we can figure out the details about cost, payment, etc. We might be able to help you out, but you will be expected to contribute…” blah blah blah.